Augmented Probability Simulation Methods for Sequential Games: Sequential games with complete information

-This section focuses on computational methods for finding equilibria in sequential non-cooperative games with complete information.
-These games have received various names including sequential defend-attack \citep{Brown:2006} and Stackelberg games \citep{Gibbons:1992}.
-As an example, consider a company that must determine the cybersecurity controls to deploy given that a hacker could observe them and launch a distributed denial-of-service (DDoS) attack.

-{\arabic{footnote}} Thus, we assume a Defender ($D$, she) who chooses her defense $d \in \Dcal$.
-Then, an Attacker ($A$, he) chooses his attack $a \in \Acal$, after having observed $d$.
-Both $\Dcal$ and $\Acal$ are assumed finite, unless noted.
-Figure \ref{fig:tpsdg} shows the corresponding bi-agent influence diagram \citep{Banks:2015}.
+This section focuses on computational methods for finding equilibria in sequential defend-attack games with complete information. {\arabic{footnote}} Assume, thus, a Defender ($D$, she) chooses her defense $d \in \Dcal$, where $\Dcal$ is her set of feasible alternatives.
+After observing this, an Attacker ($A$, he) chooses his attack $a \in \Acal$, with $\Acal$ his set of available alternatives.
+The consequences of the interaction for both agents depend on a random outcome $\theta \in \Theta$, with $\Theta$ the space of outcomes.
+Figure \ref{fig:tpsdg} displays the corresponding bi-agent influence diagram \citep{Banks:2015} which serves as a template for later discussions.
 Arc $D$-$A$ reflects that the Attacker observes the Defender's decision.
-The consequences for both agents depend on the outcome $\theta \in \Theta$ of the attack.
-The agents have their own assessment on the outcome probability, respectively $p_D(\theta \given d,a)$ and $p_A(\theta \given d,a)$, dependent on $d$ and $a$.
-The Defender's utility function $u_D(d, \theta)$ depends on her chosen defense and the attack result.
+The agents have their own assessment of the outcome probability, respectively $p_D(\theta \given d,a)$ and $p_A(\theta \given d,a)$.
+The Defender's utility $u_D(d, \theta)$ is a function of her chosen defense and the outcome.
 Similarly, the Attacker's utility function is $u_A(a, \theta)$.